Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

 2018 ARMISTICE STAMP

-Canada Post issued a stamp marking the 100th anniversary of the First World War armistice this October in Ottawa.
+Canada Post issued a stamp marking the 100th anniversary of the First World War armistice last October in Ottawa.

 “To us, the armistice was less about the moment of its signing than the lasting peace it brought,” said artist Larry Burke, who was joined by Anna Stredulinsky, both of Halifax’s Burke and Burke, and illustrator Jillian Ditner in designing the new issue.